mjay42/mjay42.github.io/_pages/defense.md

 ---
 The defense is scheduled for **Tuesday, October 15th, 2024, at 3:00 pm**.
 The event will take place at ENSIMAG (Amphithéâtre H, Building H), 161 Rue des Mathématiques 89, 38400 Saint-Martin-d'Hères.
 It will also be broadcast live.
 The presentation will be in English.

 The reviewed manuscript of my thesis can be found here: [Link to Manuscript](../assets/pdf/PhD_Thesis_Mathilde_JAY.pdf).
+It is entitled: "*A Versatile Methodology for Assessing the Electricity Consumption and Environmental Footprint of Machine Learning Training: from Supercomputers to Edge Devices*".

 The visioconference link will be added in the coming weeks.